latticexyz/mud/.changeset/shaggy-shirts-work.md

 "@latticexyz/protocol-parser": patch
 ---

-Added padding to make sure the `encodedLength` field of an store log is always 32 bytes.
+Added padding to make sure the `encodedLengths` field of a Store log is always 32 bytes.